-Note: Disability Services does not have access to information you provied to Counseling Services or Health Services.
-You must make a formal request and sign a release for them to send it to us.
+Note: Disability Services does not have access to information you provided to Counseling Services or Health Services.
+You must make a formal request and sign a release in order for them to send it to us.

 Testing must involve a comprehensive psychoeducational or neuropsychological evaluation using the latest versions of the tests described below.
 The following areas must be assessed:

 The Wechsler Adult Intelligence Scale-Revised (WAIS-R) with aptitude scores is the preferred instrument.
 The Woodcock-Johnson Psychoeducational Battery Revised: Tests of Cognitive Ability are also acceptable.